OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-enable-ssl.md

 Define the following environment variables on every front-end server of your OutSystems environment.
 You must define a value at least for the environment variables that are mandatory:

-SERedis_IssuerCertPath
+`SERedis_ClientCertPfxPath`
 :   **Mandatory**.
+Defines the **local** Secure Sockets Layer (SSL) certificate used for authentication.
+Set this environment variable to the full path of a X.509 `.PFX` certificate file.

+`SERedis_IssuerCertPath`
+:   **Optional**.
 Defines the **remote** Secure Sockets Layer (SSL) certificate used for authentication.
+This parameter must only be used if the Issuer of the Redis server certificate **is not trusted** by the frontend.
 Set this environment variable to the full path of a `.CRT` certificate file.

-SERedis_ClientCertPfxPath
-:   **Mandatory**.
-Defines the **local** Secure Sockets Layer (SSL) certificate used for authentication.
-Set this environment variable to the full path of a X.509 `.PFX` certificate file.

-SERedis_ClientCertPassword
+`SERedis_ClientCertPassword`
-:   Optional.
+:   **Optional**.
 Password of the certificate for the local certificate used for authentication.
 Set this environment variable to the certificate password.
     If the certificate doesn't have a password, you don't need to define this environment variable.

-SERedis_ClientCertStorageFlags
+`SERedis_ClientCertStorageFlags`
-:   Optional.
+:   **Optional**.
 Integer value that represents the sum of the values that control where and how to import the local certificate used for authentication.
     Examples:

     * If the flag is "UserKeySet", set the value to **1**